John A. Baron

 To be a Public Speaking Coach it is not enough to have had minimal stage/public speaking experience; it is not enough to have picked up a few tips on vocal pedagogy; or simply say to a client “make these physical or vocal changes;” or “I deal with performance tension;” or even “release your authentic Self.”
-And then to offer this in tones of hyped-up energy.
-But that is exactly what the majority of companies/individuals currently offering this service are saying and presenting.
+And offer this in tones of hyped-up energy.
+But that is exactly what many companies/individuals currently offering this service are saying and presenting.
 What is needed here is the experience that addresses the technical and personal challenges that can arise for students of public speaking, and to actually address them individually and thoroughly.
 (We will not maintain a connection to our audience by simply presenting them with an “enthusiastic and newly freed self”.)

 Public Speaking and Effective Communication

 Combining his Alexander work with his voice work which addresses specific vocal misuse and includes the freeing of the jaw, optimizing of the breathing function, undoing of specific tension in the muscles of the neck, face and mouth, developing tone, sound and clarity, articulation exercises and vocal placement, (if and when needed).
 John offers a unique approach to vocal problems.
-For the past several years John has taught his class “Exploring the Instrument” for VOICETRAX, the leading voice actors training company in the Bay Area.
+For the past several years John has taught his class “Exploring the Instrument” for VOICETRAX, the leading voice actors training company in Northern California.